 part of that service or cost.
 If the property is merchandise bought for resale, the sales tax is part of the cost of the merchandise.

 If the property is depreciable, add the sales tax to the basis for depreciation.
 For more information on basis, see Publication

 Do not deduct state and local sales taxes imposed on the buyer that you must collect and pay over to the state or local government.

 Also, do not include these taxes in gross receipts or sales.

 You can deduct part of your self-employment tax as a business expense in figuring your adjusted gross income.
 This

 deduction only affects your income tax.
 It does not affect your net earnings from self-employment or your self-employment

-To deduct the tax, enter on Form 1040, line 27, the amount shown on the Deduction for employer-equivalent portion
+To deduct the tax, enter on Form 1040, line 27, the amount shown on the Deduction for one-half of self-employment

 For more information on self-employment tax, see Publication 334.

 Beginning in 2013, you may be required to pay Additional Medicare Tax on self-employment income.
 See Form 8959 and